Dual living in Australia

-In Australia, the dual occupancy concept was proposed by the Melbourne and Metropolitan Board of Works in 1981 to enable existing houses and housing lots to be subdivided into two to make more efficient use of existing facilities and urban infrastructure, to provide support links between the two households and to minimise external maintenance and gardening burdens.
+In Australia the dual occupancy concept was proposed by the Melbourne and Metropolitan Board of Works in 1981 to enable existing houses and housing lots to be subdivided into two to make more efficient use of existing facilities and urban infrastructure, to provide support links between the two households and to minimise external maintenance and gardening burdens.
 Nowadays, accessory dwelling units are increasingly being legitimized by state and local governments.
 These units can be a division of, addition to, or separate from the principal dwelling and are usually subject to minimum allotment sizes, site coverage, access and setback requirements.
-While dual properties are a fairly new concept in Australia, they have long been a common style of dwelling in countries such as Sweden, Japan and the United States.
+While dual properties are a fairly new concept in Australia, they have long been a common style of dwelling in countries including Sweden, Japan and the United States.

 History

-The dual occupancy concept has been encouraged by both the MOH and Metropolitan Planning Agencies through planning scheme Amendment 150 in 1981 to enable existing houses and housing lots to be subdivided into two (initially, dual occupancy was in the form of two dwellings on a single block of land in residential zones, and later this measure was extented to permit subdivision of the land into two separate titles) to make more efficient use of existing facilities and urban infrastructure, to provide support links between the two households and to minimise external maintenance and gardening burdens.
+The dual occupancy concept has been encouraged by both the MOH and Metropolitan Planning Agencies through planning scheme Amendment 150 in 1981 to enable existing houses and housing lots to be subdivided into two (initially, dual occupancy was in the form of two dwellings on a single block of land in residential zones, and later this measure was extended to permit subdivision of the land into two separate titles) to make more efficient use of existing facilities and urban infrastructure, to provide support links between the two households and to minimise external maintenance and gardening burdens.

 More recently accessory dwelling units are increasingly being legitimized by state and local governments.
 These units can be a division of, addition to, or separate from the principal dwelling and are usually subject to minimum allotment sizes, site coverage, access and setback requirements.
 Formerly, in some jurisdictions occupancy had been restricted to family members or relatives, but these days accessory dwellings are generally not subject to such restrictions and are marketed as suitable for elderly parents, adult children or an income-generating tenant.

 There are also developments in apartment design in Australia that can enable multigenerational living.
 Dual-key apartments are beginning to be developed in inner- and mid-suburban areas.

 In 2018, New South Wales led the construction of new granny flats while Victoria had the fewest number of new granny flats constructed.
 In the same year, Sydney’s Central Park’s first phase of development included 18% dual-key apartments, with a variety of configurations.
 In 2019, the federal government launched a study concerning prefabricated buildings and smaller homes citing affordable housing, extra space for family members, and support for the construction industry as reasons for the study.

 The government provide $2 million for the initial study and then plans to set up an innovation lab to help manufacturers design prefabricated buildings.